sripberger/nani/README.md

 ## Viewing the Full Stack
 Node's default uncaught exception handler simply prints out the `stack` property of the exception to `stderr` and exits.
 This, of course, doesn't tell you anything about the stack traces in the cause chain.
-To view this, `nani` provides the `getFullStack` function:
+To view this, Nani provides the `getFullStack` function:

 ```js
 const { NaniError, getFullStack } = require('nani');